Djaytan/docker-papermc-server/docs/security-best-practices.md

-# Guide
+²# Security Best Practices

-This guide helps you make the most of the OCI image, with a focus on compatibility and security.
+This guide provides practical instructions for optimizing the OCI image, with an emphasis on ensuring both compatibility and security.

 ## OWASP - Docker Security Cheat Sheet

-The [OWASP Docker Security Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Docker_Security_Cheat_Sheet.html) provides a comprehensive overview of best practices that we recommend you to follow when running the PaperMC server container.
+The [OWASP Docker Security Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Docker_Security_Cheat_Sheet.html) offers a thorough guide to securing
+Docker containers.
+We strongly recommend following these best practices when running the PaperMC server container.

+In the following sections, we’ll explain how to implement some of these recommendations specifically for this image.

+_**Note:** Making the filesystem read-only is not yet fully supported in this image._

 ## UID/GID